lamhq/tech-notes/pages/software-engineering/system-design/database/sharding.md

 ## Overview

-Database sharding is a technique used to improve the performance and scalability of databases by splitting a large database into smaller, more manageable pieces called shards.
+Sharding is a technique that splits a large database into smaller, more manageable pieces called shards to improve the performance and scalability of databases.

 Each shard shares the same schema and is stored on a different server, allowing for parallel processing and reducing the load on any single server.